sophshep/one-on-one/README.md

 Meeting notes are saved in this private repo.
 They are very helpful to refer back to for both of us during review season.
 If they get a new manager, with the report's permission, I can transfer the repo over so they can have a consistent process, and so that the new manager can have access to previous notes.

+## Customizing the action

+### Changing meeting date based on day of week

+### Adding quarterly goalsetting

+## Thanks!

+Special thanks to @matthewferry who originally wrote this action for a team meeting.